 About a year ago, I told my family and friends that Jen and I were planning to move west.
 Some expressed concern due to Alberta's economic downturn.
 Why would we go to Alberta while other East Coasters are leaving to return home?
 I explained that my new job was not directly tied to oil - … Continue reading Fort McMurray: Wildfire, Ashes, and New Growth

-Do you ever wake up Monday morning thinking to yourself (or yelling aloud), I don't want to adult today.
+Do you ever wake up Monday morning thinking to yourself: I don't want to adult today.
 If you're like me, you couldn't wait to grow up.
 Day and night, dreams of one day being old enough to drive a car and own a house impressed me.
-When I would wish to be … Continue reading Adulting: The Art of Growing Up?
+When I would wish to be older, my parents … Continue reading Adulting: The Art of Growing Up?